holoviz/panel/doc/tutorials/basic/build_monitoring_dashboard.md

 The `TEXT` is displayed in a [`Markdown`](../../reference/panes/Markdown.ipynb) *pane* implicitly picked by `pn.panel`.

 Finally, we use the [`FastListTemplate`](../../reference/templates/FastListTemplate.ipynb) to easily layout and style the dashboard.
-We will learn more about *templates* in the [Use Templates](templates.md) tutorial.

 Here we use the `meta_refresh` argument to instruct the browser to automatically refresh the page every 10 seconds.